How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 A man and a woman are moving into a new house . the woman is holding a painting.

-In this article, we have shared tips to help you move heavy furniture easily without causing damage and ensuring the safety of them.
-If you are looking for a reputable and professional moving company for long distance or local move, office moving or military moving services, contact Stewart Moving & Storage today to receive moving estimates.
+These tips will help you move heavy furniture easily without causing damage to your furniture, your home, or your back!
+If you decide you need a hand with your long-distance or local move, office moving, or military moving services, contact Stewart Moving & Storage today to receive a custom moving estimate.

 > Learn more about our moving services: